boostrjs/boostr/README.md

 - `stages`:
   - `development`: An object allowing you to define some properties when the `'development'` [stage](#stages) is used.
     - We define the `url` property so you can access the web frontend locally (see ["Local Development URLs"](#local-development-urls) for details).
-    - We set the value of the `platform` property to `'local'` to indicate that Boostr should use a local server.
+    - We set the value of the `platform` property to `'local'` to indicate that Boostr should manage a local frontend server.
   - `staging` and `production`: An object allowing you to define some properties when the `'staging'` or `'production'` [stage](#stages) is used.
     - We set the value of the `url` property to an URL where Boostr can deploy the web frontend (see ["Deployment URLs"](#deployment-urls) for details).
     - We set the value of the `platform` property to `'aws'` to indicate that Boostr should use [AWS](https://aws.amazon.com/) as a deployment target.